TMEA

 2. Which students should consider a music business degree?

 a.
-Assessing applicable current abilities and interest.
+Assessing applicable current abilities and

 b.
 Musical objectives.